THE BENEFITS OF WALKING HOME FOR CHRISTMAS

 Your mission this Christmas might not win you medals but it will make a massive difference to all those who served and need our help and support.
 By raising vital funds it will enable us to continue to provide urgent mental health care, right where its needed most.
 It will also give your own story to tell over Christmas:

 - You’ll feel proud.

 - You’ll create unforgettable memories.

-The Armed Forces Covenant is a promise by the nation ensuring those who serve or who have served in the armed forces, and their families, are treated fairly.
+The Armed Forces Covenant is a promise by the nation ensuring those who serve or who have served in the Armed Forces, and their families, are treated fairly.

-Walking Home For Christmas is a fundraising campaign aimed bringing people together to undertake a walk which is relatively challenging to them at a cold and dark time of year.
-We encourage you to ensure you are properly dressed, have the right footwear if it is wet or icy and make sure you are lit up like a Christmas tree if you are walking on a road and drinking responsibly if going home via a pub.
+Please ensure that you are following the latest government guidance on Covid-19 to stay safe and secure.
+It is a cold and dark time of year so please ensure you are properly dressed, have the right footwear if it is wet or icy and make sure you are lit up like a Christmas tree if you are walking on a road and drinking responsibly if going home via a pub.